AkshathKamath/AkshathKamath/README.md

 # Hi there, I'm Akshath Kamath 👋
-- 📖 Data Science Grad student at Northeastern (Khoury College of Computer Science)
+- 📖 Data Science Grad student at Northeastern University (Khoury College of Computer Science)
 - 🔍 Currently looking for Spring 2026 Co-ops and full-time roles starting Summer 2026 in Software Engineering and Machine Learning
 - 💻 I like to build solutions to real world problems using tech
 - 📫 How to reach me: [Email me](akshathkamathwork@gmail.com) or [Twitter](https://x.com/AkshathKWork)!